 About the text

 The 1893 edition of the diary apparently converted the symbol for “pound” from l. or li. to the modern £.
 The Project Gutenberg version has then converted this into an “L”.
 Rather than converting back into the incorrect £ I have reverted to the perhaps more authentic l. following the numeral. ie, 60l. rather than £60 or L60.
+(Read more about money of the period.)

 Copyright

-The main diary entries, their footnotes, the text in the Diary Introduction section, and the text from 1893 in some Encyclopedia topics are taken from the Project Gutenberg version of Pepys’ diary and as such are free of copyright restrictions.
+The diary entries, their footnotes, the text in the Diary Introduction section, and the text from 1893 in some Encyclopedia topics are taken from the Project Gutenberg version of Pepys’ diary and as such are free of copyright restrictions.

 Previous editions of the diary